wing5wong/artisan-whs-static/source/_extracurricular_activities/football-boys.md

 ---
 Interschool and Tournament week games will be played.

 This year Central Football are hoping to have a Secondary School League on Wednesdays after school.
-More information will be given closer to Term 2.

 There will be occasional interschool games during Terms 2 & 3.